anujasalvi/Portfolio/dataviz2.md

 # Assignment 2: Visualizing government debt

 ### _What is the data about?_
 General government debt-to-GDP ratio measures the gross debt of the general government as a percentage of GDP.
 It is a key indicator for the sustainability of government finance.
 Debt is calculated as the sum of the following liability categories (as applicable): currency and deposits; debt securities, loans; insurance, pensions and standardised guarantee schemes, and other accounts payable.
-Changes in government debt over time primarily reflect the impact of past government deficits.
+Changes in government debt over time primarily reflect the impact of past government deficits.<sup>1</sup>

+1. OECD (2022), General government debt (indicator). doi: 10.1787/a0528cc2-en (Accessed on 12 September 2022)

 <details>
 <summary><h2 style="display:inline-block"> Part 1: Working with web-based visualization tools and data </h2></summary>